 BetMGM Poker, WSOP Poker and PokerStars have interstate pools.

-BetMGM shares tables between Michigan and New Jersey.
-WSOP shares tables between Michigan, Nevada, and New Jersey.
+BetMGM shares tables between Michigan, New Jersey, and Pennsylvania.
+WSOP shares tables between Michigan, Nevada, New Jersey, and Pennsylvania.
 PokerStars shares tables between Michigan and New Jersey.